can-lehmann/owlkettle/docs/migrating_3_to_4.md

 - `ListBoxRow` widgets are no longer handled by the `ListBox.add` adder.
   Instead they can be added to a `ListBox` using the `addRow` adder.
+- Nim 1.x.x is no longer supported, use at least Nim 2.0.0.